Cost & Coverage

 We make it easy to compare and buy insurance.

-Mortgage insurance is broadly similar to other types of term life insurance in how it works.
+Mortgage protection insurance is broadly similar to other types of term life insurance in how it works.
 You buy a policy, pay regular premiums, and, at the end of the policy term, it ends.
 If you die during the term of the policy, a death benefit is paid out to your beneficiaries.

 However, mortgage protection insurance has a few key differences.